-The Malaysian Code on Corporate Governance issued in April 2017 (MCCG) states that boards should undertake a formal and objective annual evaluation to determine the effectiveness of the board, its committees, and each individual director.
+The Malaysian Code on Corporate Governance issued in April 2017 (MCCG) states that all boards should undertake a formal and objective annual evaluation to determine the effectiveness of the board, its committees and each individual director.

-This seminal report include insights of how leading companies are optimising their board evaluation process by having a focus on key roles in the boardroom, formulating multifaceted evaluation instruments and developing report cards for individual directors.
+Shedding insights on the thinking, approaches and practices associated with the board evaluation exercise in Malaysia, this seminal report includes highlights on how leading companies are optimizing their board evaluation process by having a focus on key roles in the boardroom, formulating multifaceted evaluation instruments and developing report cards for individual directors.

 The report also noted that 82% of independent directors in Large Companies have not exceeded the 9 years tenure yardstick and this is aligned with the notion that long tenures of independent directors and familiarity may erode the board’s objectivity.